-Marielle Plaisir is a French-Caribbean multi-media artist who lives in United States.
-She combines paintings, drawings, installations and performances to present intense visual experiences.
+Marielle Plaisir is a French-Caribbean multi-media artist who lives in the United States.
+She combines paintings, drawings, installations, videos, and performances to present intense visual experiences.

-Even when Plaisir does not consider she part of the current contemporary trend of art activism from the western perspective, she does however; submerge her within the borderline of philosophy and sociology, history and memory, to produce mnemonic devices.
+Even when Plaisir does not consider she's part of the current contemporary trend of art activism from the western perspective, she does, however; submerge herself within the borderline of philosophy and sociology, history and memory, to produce mnemonic devices.
 The series of paintings, installations, and performances explore the concepts of Meta / Count Narratives about domination and the construction of identity.
-At the end she is a hybrid between activism and dreaming.
+In the end, she is a hybrid between activism and dreaming.